 EURECOM does not have on-campus residences but our service helps its future students secure accommodation by providing them contacts from various housing options.
 Students are responsible for their choice of accommodation and should be aware of all the conditions before signing a housing contract.
 In any case, students should not pay for lists of accomodation offers sent by private estate companies, since these offers are often non valid.

-Students are strongly advised to refer to us for any doubt or questions before signing a contract, we are at your disposal to guide you in your accomodation research.
+Students are strongly advised to refer to us for any doubt or questions before signing a contract, we are at your disposal to guide you in your accomodation search.

 GENERAL DOCUMENTATION ABOUT HOUSING IN FRANCE

-You may find useful to read first the housing guides published by CAMPUSFRANCE on such topics as “Public/Private university residences”, “steps to follow in a private renting”, “flat sharing…”.
+To be more familiar with the French accomodation field, we advise you to read the housing guides published by CAMPUSFRANCE on such topics as “Public/Private university residences”, “steps to follow in a private renting”, “flat sharing…”.
 Access to the link.

 EURECOM is located in the commune of BIOT at the heart of Sophia Antipolis, EUROPE’s largest technology park, northwest of ANTIBES (8km) and CANNES (15km) and southwest of NICE (22km).
 Sophia Antipolis falls within the communes of Valbonne, Mougins, Biot, Vallauris and Antibes.

 Other towns such as Vallauris, Grasse or Mougins are only accessible with a car.